 Our feature-length documentary 'The Rally' first premiered on the National Geographic channel in May 2015.
 Check out their website for more screening dates: www.natgeotv.com.au/tv/the-rally

 Since 2012 we've been taking care of production for a Cancer Council fundraiser called Shitbox Rally.
 Back then there were two people on crew, filming every day and editing every night.
 It was crazy.
 The following year we had a few extra helpers.
 The year after that we aimed for the stars and made a feature-length documentary!
 In the pre-production process, National Geographic became interested in what we were making.
 When the 2014 rally was done and dusted, we met up with them in Sydney, showed them some footage and they agreed to finish it off.
 And boom!!
-8mths later, we had a 90min documentary making its world premiere on the National Geographic People channel.
-This has by far been the most rewarding and challenging production I've ever made and I can't wait for you all to see it!
+8mths later, we had a 90min feature-length documentary making its world premiere on the National Geographic People channel.

 Shitbox Rally 2014 saw over 500 people travel across Australia from Perth to Darwin in 7 days, in cars worth less than $1000, all in the name of charity.
 Sounds crazy right?
 Well it is.
 And that's why we made a film about it.
-2014's route was by far the most challenging and longest ever attempted; 4,250kms from Perth to Darwin via the Kimberley and Gibb River Road.
-The documentary follows some feature teams through their journey as well as the background behind why the rally exists.
+That route was by far the most challenging and longest ever attempted; 4,250kms from Perth to Darwin via the Kimberley and Gibb River Road.
+The documentary follows some feature teams through their journey and the story behind rally founder and director, James Freeman.

 Executive Producer: James Freeman